Ipswich Golf Club

 If you didn't know better, you couldn't be convinced you were anywhere other than Surrey or Berkshire.

 Suffolk is underrated as a golf destination.
-From London, the A10 can be a nightmare to navigate.
-Once there, however, you have Purdis Heath, Aldeburgh, and Woodbridge.
-Ipswich Golf Club is probably the best of the bunch but less known than Aldeburgh, whilst Woodbridge is the dark horse.
+From London, the A12 can be a nightmare to navigate.
+Once there, however, you have Ipswich Golf Club (Purdis Heath) and Aldeburgh.
+Ipswich Golf Club is probably the best of the bunch but less known than Aldeburgh.
+Not a million miles away is Flempton and Royal Worlington & Newmarket Golf Club.
+More than enough golf for a proper weekend away.

 Golf Course Review